jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/groups/reports.md

 ![Verification Code](https://res.cloudinary.com/fluid-attacks/image/upload/v1650645963/docs/web/groups/reports/reports_verification.png)

 As immediately announced
-by a message in the ASM,
+by a message in the ARM,
 it will send you an email
 with a link to the report
 in a couple of minutes.